 A jury will determine vendor eligibility based upon merchandise, quality, country of origin, price, and display quality.

-Please attach no less than five photos of your booth set-up and merchandise.
+Please attach no fewer than five photos of your booth set-up and merchandise.
 Photographs you provide can either strengthen or weaken your application.

-Vendors will be contacted with the jury results by September 1, 2018, via email.
+Vendors will be contacted via email with the jury results by August 29, 2020.
 Upon acceptance, you will receive directions, guidelines, a contract, and space location.

 - Tablecloths (must reach the floor)